Home

 The Fishermen Bastion

-This fantastic structure was built by Frigyes Schulek, primarily as a decorative viewing terrace, simultaneously with the last major renovation of the Matthias Church (1895-1902).
+This fantastic structure is one of the most beautidul Budapest attractions.
+It was built by Frigyes Schulek, primarily as a decorative viewing terrace, simultaneously with the last major renovation of the Matthias Church (1895-1902).
 Local history says that in the Middle Ages, there was a fish market nearby and it was the duty of the fishermen’s guild to defend this part of the castle complex, hence the name of the Bastion.

 Find out more about The Fishermen's Bastion